merative/spm-ui-upgrade-helper/docs/dev/adding_new_rules.md

 OOTB rules are stored in the `packages/config/rules` folder.

-See the [customer guide on rules](../customer/customer_rules.md) for details on the ordering of the rules.
+See the [css-rules-tool guide](../overview.md) for details on the ordering of the rules.